postmanlabs/labs-docs/src/pages/docs/postman/scripts/pre-request-scripts.md

 ## Re-using pre-request scripts

-You can add pre-request scripts to collections—and folders within collections.
+You can add pre-request scripts to entire collections as well as to folders within collections.
 In both cases, your pre-request script will run before every request in the collection or folder.
-This allows you to define commonly-used pre-processing or debugging steps you need to execute for multiple requests.
+This allows you to define commonly used pre-processing or debugging steps you need to execute for multiple requests.

 To add pre-processing to a group of requests, locate the collection or folder in __Collections__ on the left of the Postman app.
 Click __...__ to __View more actions__ and select __Edit__.